jesperby/intranet-wiki/README.md

-Intranet Wiki Skin
+Intranet Wiki
 =============
-MediaWiki skin for intranet wiki at Malmö stad.
+MediaWiki skin for the intranet wiki at Malmö stad.
 Forked from the Wikipedia Vector skin.

-The skin are using Malmö stads’s intranet global assets, see the repo [intranet-assets](https://github.com/malmostad/intranet-assets).
+The skin is using Malmö stads’s intranet global assets, see the repo [intranet-assets](https://github.com/malmostad/intranet-assets).

-For more information about the services, contact kominteamet@malmo.se.
+For more information about the intranet wiki, contact kominteamet@malmo.se.

 ## Dependencies
 * MediaWiki > 1.20.2